 - one additional rule to consider is to avoid having two consecutive meetings of the same group in the same country, if possible.

 Editor’s Note: Because meeting hosting is directly linked to the funding model, it is proposed that the funding model -particularly contribution to funding- should be related with the sharing of meeting hosting -the more meetings in an OP area, the more funding expected from this OP.
-This is a subject to be discussed and taken into account when defining the funding model]
+This is a subject to be discussed and taken into account when defining the funding model

 - In case of controversy, the OPs should discuss and take a decision.